grantcolley/blazor-solution-setup/README.md

 6.8.
 In [FetchData.razor](https://github.com/grantcolley/blazor-solution-setup/blob/main/src/RazorComponents/Pages/FetchData.razor)
   * Remove `@inject HttpClient Http`
   * Add `@using Microsoft.AspNetCore.Components.Authorization`
-  * Inject `@inject AuthenticationStateProvider AuthenticationStateProvider`
+  * Add `@inject AuthenticationStateProvider AuthenticationStateProvider`
   * Use role based *AuthorizeView* `<AuthorizeView Roles="weatheruser">` to display content based on the users permission
   * Inject an instance of the [IWeatherForecastService](https://github.com/grantcolley/blazor-solution-setup/blob/main/src/Core/Interface//IWeatherForecastService.cs).
   * In the `OnInitializedAsync()` method only fetch the weather forecast if the user has the `weatheruser` role claim.
 We do this to demonstrate claim checking using the [AuthenticationStateProvider](https://docs.microsoft.com/en-us/aspnet/core/blazor/security/?view=aspnetcore-5.0#authenticationstateprovider-service).
 An alternative approach would be to add a button inside the *Authorized* content of the *AuthorizeView*, which would only be visible if the user has the specified role.